Legal

 Personal data classification

-Under many applicable data protection laws, the Crashlytics installation UUID, the Firebase installation ID, and the IP address are classified as personal data because they are identifiers capable of singling out a device or a network connection.
+Under many applicable data protection laws, the Crashlytics installation UUID, the Firebase installation ID, the IP address, and purchase-related identifiers issued by Apple or Google are classified as personal data because they are identifiers capable of singling out a device or a transaction.
 We treat them accordingly throughout this policy.

-We do not collect names, email addresses, phone numbers, physical addresses, location data, payment information, reading habits, book content, or any other information that directly identifies you.
+We do not collect your name, email address, phone number, physical address, payment card or bank details, billing address, location data, reading habits, book content, or any other information that directly identifies you.
+We do not have user accounts.
 We do not use analytics, advertising SDKs, or tracking technologies of any kind.
 Firebase Performance Monitoring measures only technical performance metrics — it does not track your behavior, your reading activity, or how you use the app.

 Third-party catalog connections